darrelllong/RSA-in-Julia/README.md

 # RSA in Julia
 A simple implementation of RSA in the Julia language.

-Originally written for the students of CSE 13S at the University of California, Santa Cruz.
+Originally written for the students at the University of California, Santa Cruz.

-This is just a demonstration.
-A truly secure version is much more careful with its selection of *p* and *q* to avoid known attacks.
+The implementation uses *safe primes* for *p* and *q*.
+This can be a little slow, but you do not need to do this more than once.

 ```
 @misc{cryptoeprint:2001:007,